devtanna/foodable/README.md

 POST DATA Example for subscribe
 `{ "email": "\"dev.tanna@gmail.com\"" }`

-Please Note: - You will need to run the scraper manually to poopulate the db with data.
+Please Note: - You will need to run the scraper manually to po pulate the db with data.